-Hackers have a wealth of tools at their disposal to cause damage to your small business.
+Hackers have a wealth of tools to cause damage to your small business.
 From DDOS attacks to cryptojacking, it’s important to understand the ways hackers can attack you.
 This guide will teach you the most important aspects of how hackers can hurt your business.

 Why It’s Important to Understand How Hackers Can Hurt Your Business